 Some Workgroup Participants asked for clarification on what would happen if Ofgem’s final decision is appealed or Judicial Review sought and whether Ofgem’s decision would stand whilst the Appeal took place.
 Ofgem suggested Workgroup Participants engaged their own Legal Counsels in relation to this question.

-FCC not in UNC: (26 February 2019)
+FCC not in UNC 26 February 2019

 Some Workgroup Participants noted concerns over the potential for the FCC to be changed too frequently and there is a trade-off to be considered between certainty and flexibility.

-[Some Workgroup Participants noted that the lack of reference of the forecasted contracted capacity methodology within the UNC creates a governance void in respect of the statement.
-(26 February 2019)]

-[Reference to consultation and Ofgem veto is missing in Modification 0678 v2]

 FCC values for values for Storage Sites, Interconnector UK and BBL

 04 March 2019